 Our financial performance is dependent on our customers within the building products industry.
-Our customers' businesses have been impacted by the recent economic environment, disruptions to the capital and credit markets and decreased demand for their products and services.
+Our customers' businesses are impacted by the current economic environment, conditions in the capital and credit markets and customer demand for their products and services.
 If any of our largest customers or a substantial number of smaller customers are adversely affected by these conditions, if we become aware of information related to the creditworthiness of a major customer, or if future actual default rates on receivables in general differ from those currently anticipated, we may have to adjust the reserves for uncollectible receivables, which could have a material adverse effect on our financial position, liquidity, results of operations and cash flows.